 - Ramps — For a short set of stairs, such as a step-up kitchen, or even for the bed, consider putting in a ramp.
 They make ramps to go over stairs or to lean at the foot of your bed.
 This is also a great idea for porches and decks.
 Just a few changes can make your new senior dog feel more like a part of the family.

-- Meal time – Senior dogs’ food needs often fluctuate as they age.
-Your new fur-baby may have different nutrient needs than your other pooches.
-It could be he or she needs a wet food or some supplements added to their regular diet.
+- Meal time — Senior dogs’ food needs often fluctuate as they age.
+Your new fur baby may have different nutrient needs than your other pooches.
+It could be they need a wet food or some supplements added to their regular diet.
 They may also need to eat at specific times of the day.
-Whatever he or she needs, it may be easier to feed your senior dog separately from the other pets.
+Whatever they need, it may be easier to feed your senior dog separately from the other pets.
 Consult your veterinarian for specific nutrition needs for an aging dog.

-- Feeding times – Make sure all family members know not to pet or bother your new senior family member when he or she are eating.
+- Feeding times — Make sure all family members know not to pet or bother your new senior family member when they are eating.
 If you have other pets, you may want to feed your senior dog where they can’t approach them.

 - Lower energy levels — If you are looking for a dog that will play with your kids or one that loves to go for walks every day, a senior pet may not be for you.
 The energy levels of older canines can drop drastically.
 This can be due to joint pain and stiffness, or just being plain old tired.
 While older pups can still have burst of energy where they will enjoy a good game of fetch, don’t push them past what they want to do.
 This can make for a grouchy dog.
 It can also increase the risk for illness or injury.